Eberty/LowCost3DReconstruction/README.md

 1. [tools_install.sh](https://github.com/Eberty/LowCost3DReconstruction/blob/master/install/tools_install.sh)
     * To install packages that can be installed through the official Ubuntu repositories and other packages like libfreenect, colmap, OpenMVS and Super4PCS.
 This file also contains the installation of this `LowCost3DReconstruction` package itself.
 2. [cuda_install.sh](https://github.com/Eberty/LowCost3DReconstruction/blob/master/install/cuda_install.sh)
-    * To install the CUDA Toolkit (Only tested on Ubuntu 16.04 - For newer ubuntu versions, replace all occurrences of `1604` with `1804` in the file.)
+    * To install the CUDA Toolkit (Works on Ubuntu 16.04 - For newer ubuntu versions, replace all occurrences of `1604` with `1804` in the file).

 Run `source <install_file.sh>` on your terminal to install all necessary dependencies and files.